Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Methodology

 \subsection{Domain-Shared Branch}

-Given $F_x^{sh}$ of any image $x$, the domain-shared (DSH) branch is designed to extract feature representations which are applied for the person Re-ID task at the target domain.
-Specifically, a Global Average Pooling (GAP) operation, a $2048\times 256$ fully connected (FC) layer, a Batch Normalized (BC) layer and a ReLU active function are employed sequentially to project $F_x^{sh}$ to a 256-dimensional feature vector $f_x^{sh}$.
-To make $f_x^{sh}$ transferable to different domains and discriminative to different persons, two types of loss functions, including the domain similarity loss and person Re-ID loss, are introduced respectively.
+The domain-shared (DSH) branch is designed to extract feature representations from $F^{sh}_x$ which are applied for the person Re-ID task at the target domain.
+Specifically, a Global Average Pooling (GAP) operation is performed to get the feature vector $f_x^{sh}$.
+To make $f_x^{sh}$ discriminative to different persons, two types of person Re-ID loss functions, including the hard-label based cross entropy loss and soft-label based cross entropy loss, are introduced for source dataset and target respectively.

-\textbf{Domain Similarity Loss.} To make $f_x^{sh}$ transferable to different domains, a natural method is to make the distributions of $f_{x}^{sh}$ in source domain are similar in target domain.
-To reduce domain divergence, the images from the source domain and the target domain are forced to project into a unified new nominal domain, and it can be formulated as a one-class classification (OCC) problem~\cite{occ}.
-Therefore, a novel domain similarity loss is proposed based on OCC.
-Specifically, a $256\times1$ FC layer and a sigmoid activate function are employed sequentially to $f_x^{sh}$ to predict the probability $p^o(x)$ of that whether image $x$ belongs to the new nominal domain, and the domain similarity loss is:

-Compared with the widely-used domain adaption method \cite{DANN} where a gradient reversal layer (GRL) is added to confuse the domain discriminator, the proposed OCC loss attempts to project $f_x^{sh}$ into one single nominal domain, and the constraint is stronger.
-An intuitive example of the comparison is shown in Fig.~\ref{fig:GRL_VS_OCC}.
-In addition, MMD \cite{MMD} loss is also proposed to map instances from the source domain and target domain into a new data space, but it requires that the source and target domain have identical classes, and it can not be used for person Re-ID task directly where the source and target domains contain totally different person IDs.

-\textbf{Person Re-ID Loss.} For the labeled source dataset, the person Re-ID loss is similar to the existing supervised learning methods.
-That is, consider every person ID as a class, and person Re-ID task is formulated as a classification task.
-Therefore, a $256\times N^{ids}$ FC layer and a softmax activate function are performed sequentially following $f^{sh}_x$ to output the probabilities $\{p^{id}(y|x)\}_{y=1}^{N^{ids}}$ of that the image $x$ is from person $y$.
-Then, the cross-entropy loss is adopted as:
+\textbf{Hard-label Based Cross Entropy Loss.} For the labeled source dataset, the cross entropy loss is adopted as same to the existing supervised learning methods.
+Considering every person as a class, and person Re-ID task is formulated as a classification task.
+That is, the label of each sample is hard and denoted by one-hot coding.
+Therefore, a $2048\times N^{ids}$ FC layer and a softmax activate function are performed sequentially following $f^{sh}_x$ to output the probabilities $\{p^{id}(y|x)\}_{y=1}^{N^{ids}}$ of that the image $x$ is from person $y$.
+Then, the cross-entropy loss is formulated as: